Thanksgiving up Northwest

 Sharon asked me to play the favorite song of her late father, Norman: Tennessee Waltz.

-Sharon took us to the “Onalaska” store, which was not the same one we had known in 2004, anyway it was interesting to visit it
+Sharon took us to the Onalaska store, which was not the same one we had known in 2004, anyway it was interesting to visit it.

+Onalaska is an unincorporated community and census-designated place in Lewis County, Washington state.
+Onalaska is located along Washington state Route 508.
 The name for the community comes from the poem, “The Pleasures of Hope” by Scottish poet Thomas Campbell.
 Onalaska, Washington, Onalaska, Wisconsin, Onalaska, Arkansas and Onalaska, Texas are all historically connected to one another through the lumber industry.

 Oregon

-Just as we arrived at Washington State, we returned via the state of Oregon, where I was amazed by a musical group called “Jellyroll Society”, whose music I used in many of the edited videos of this trip.
+Just as we arrived at Washington state, we returned via the state of Oregon, where I was amazed by a musical group called “Jellyroll Society”, whose music I used in many of the edited videos of this trip.

 Oregon is a state in the Pacific Northwest region on the West Coast of the United States.
 The Columbia River delineates much of Oregon’s northern boundary with Washington, while the Snake River delineates much of its eastern boundary with Idaho.
 The parallel 42° north delineates the southern boundary with California and Nevada.